adobe/commerce-checkout-starter-kit/README.md

 ### Payment flow: Obtain order details from Adobe Commerce using the masked cart id

-To understand it we have to know what is going to be the flow:
+To understand the payment flow, we need to consider the following steps:

-- All starts in the frontend, when checkout ends, the frontend will send the masked cart id to the payment gateway.
+1. It all starts on the frontend.
+When checkout is completed, the frontend sends the masked cart ID to the payment gateway.
-- Then the payment gateway will send a request to the AppBuilder application with the masked cart id, because is the only information it has about the order.
-This request could be a webhook or a or an event.
+2. The payment gateway then sends a request to the AppBuilder application with the masked cart ID, as this is the only information it has about the order.
+This request could be a webhook or an event.
-- The AppBuilder application will use the Adobe Commerce HTTP Client to get the order details using the masked cart id.
-To do so, this starter kit provides the method `getOrderByMaskedCartId` in the Adobe Commerce HTTP Client.
+3. The AppBuilder application uses the Adobe Commerce HTTP Client to retrieve the order details using the masked cart ID.
+To facilitate this, the starter kit provides the method `getOrderByMaskedCartId` in the Adobe Commerce HTTP Client.

 ![sequence.png](sequence.png)

-### Payment methods

-#### Validate payment info
+### Payment methods: Validate payment info

 Since the checkout process and the payment of the order is expected to be done in a headless way, the Commerce instance has to ensure that the payment has succeeded and the order can be placed.